 - Bring snacks.
 Same as number #7 – in order to take care of others, you have to take care of yourself.
-My favorite snack is sweet and salty nut bar. https://amzn.to/33rUQHK Sweet part gives you the energy you’ll need and the salt helps to limit certain type of breaks!
+My favorite snack is a sweet and salty nut bar. https://amzn.to/33rUQHK The Sweet part gives you the energy you’ll need and the salt helps to limit certain types of breaks!

 - Bring business cards.
 Here is your opportunity to get potential new business.
 Ask the host if you can leave your cards on the table.
 You’ll be surprised to learn that depending on the event your hosts will be perfectly fine with it.
 You can also make yourself “scan a code” stand to make it easy for the guests to get your information.

-- Network, network and network again!
-Working an event is a great opportunity to network.
+- Network, network, and network again!
+Working on an event is a great opportunity to network.
 You know guests will be taking pictures and sharing them on different social media platforms.
-There will event food caterers, photographers, etc. Connect, tag, take pictures together, invite to follow and get that new lead for your next event!
+There will event food caterers, photographers, etc. Connect, tag, take pictures together, invite to follow, and get that new lead for your next event!